malikpiara/moonwith/README.md

 Vercel is the fastest way to deploy a Next.js application.
 When deploying to Vercel, the platform automatically detects Next.js, runs `next build`, and optimizes the build output for you.

-At `.env.example` you can find the environmental variables that make authentication with [Auth0](https://auth0.com/docs/quickstart/webapp/nextjs/interactive) possible.
+At `.env.example` you can find the environmental variables.

 ## Current Status